 To comply with GDPR organisations need to be able to respond to a Subject Access Request providing a copy of all relevant data held.
 For more information please see the ICO article Your right of access.

-Completing a SAR
+Exporting data for a SAR

-Exported data is your responsibility!
+Exported data is your responsibility

 When you use the SAR export, the data is no longer held in Assemble and all data relating to the user is visible in the exported table.
 Ensuring the data is kept secure is your responsibility.
 You should always follow your organisation's guidance for how to follow a SAR.